 Who Is Venus Raquel?

 You’ll come to know her as prose and poetic.
 Carefree in her pursuits but a thrill chaser in the eyes of the village elders.
 When Venus falls, she gets up.
 If there’s blood shed, yarrow isn’t far.
 As she heals, she reflects.
 She believes her lived experience in life and in nature can teach others.
-Growing up, her auntie told her, “A smart person learns from their mistakes and a wise person learns from the mistakes others make.” – Rosita Salinas
+Growing up, her auntie told her, “A smart person learns from their mistakes and a wise person learns from the mistakes of others.” – Rosita Salinas

 Venus is the daughter of Zora, and just like her mother – she writes to capture the moment, to keep history, to teach you what she’s learned as a disciple of land and life.
 Read Venus’ favourite work of Mama Zora’s here…